Robert Stephan Cohen: Career

+Cohen represented Julie Roy in her medical malpractice case against psychoanalyst Renatus Hartogs in 1975.
+The case was notable for being the first successful lawsuit brought upon by a woman against her former therapist for inappropriate sexual relations.

 In 2016, Governor Cuomo named Cohen Chairperson of the Judicial Screening Committee for the First Judicial Department, a Committee he has been a member of since 2012.
 He was also designated as a member of the State Judicial Screening Committee by the Governor in 2016.
 He was appointed in 2016 by Judge Peter H. Moulton, Administrative Judge at that time of the Supreme Court, New York County, as Chairperson of that Court’s Matrimonial Committee.
 In 2018, Cohen was reappointed to that position by Judge Deborah A. Kaplan who succeeded Judge Moulton as Administrative Judge.
 In 2019 he was also appointed by Justice Alan D. Scheinkman as Special Master in the Alternative Dispute Resolution Pilot Program in the Second Judicial Department.
 In 2019 he was appointed by Presiding Justice Rolando T. Acosta to the Appellate Division, Attorney Grievance Committee for the First Judicial Department.
 All of the appointments are in New York State.